blockdude/cop4520-assignment-01/README.md

 ## Method 2: using Make

-To use make to build this program first navigate to the directory with the source file then run the command:
+To use Make to build this program first navigate to the directory with the source file then run the command:

 > make